 Not sure what to do with your newly built monkey?
 Here are some ideas we enjoyed:

-– Introduce your new paper monkey friends to the ultimate monkey friend: Curious George.
+Introduce your new paper monkey friends to the ultimate monkey friend: Curious George.
 Read the story by H.A.
 Ray or watch a Curious George movie.
-My kids really love Curious George: A Halloween Boofest.
-They watch it year round, not just at Halloween.
-So, pop some popcorn and snuggle up with your monkeys for some quality time together.
+My kids really love Curious George Books

 So lets jump right in.
-Here are the supplies you’ll need to get started with this fun monkey craft:
+Here are the materials you’ll need to get started with this fun monkey craft:

 - White Card Stock Paper